 Mdm Han Siu Yin

-HOD, English Language
+Head of Department, English Language

-The philosopher Wittgenstein said: ‘The limits of my language mean the limits of my world’.
+The philosopher Wittgenstein said, ‘The limits of my language mean the limits of my world’.
 With this quote in mind, Siu Yin aims to help her students deepen their understanding on the role of language in different contexts, be open to different perspectives, and expand their knowledge on global issues.

-HOD, Mother Tongue Languages
+Head of Department, Mother Tongue Languages

 Ms Lee Pei Pei Priscilla

-Priscilla firmly believes in authentic learning experiences in Mathematics, and aims to make Mathematics both enjoyable and meaningful in the classroom.
+Priscilla firmly believes in authentic learning experiences in Mathematics and aims to make Mathematics both enjoyable and meaningful in the classroom.
 Having worked in a junior college for several years, Priscilla also seeks to share her experience with her students, and inspire them to achieve their goals beyond their secondary school education.

 Mrs Lim-Leong Woon Foong